 Overview of Charles Schwab IRA

-Schwab advertises heavily and attracts a lot of customers.
-But how does the brokerage house actually perform in vital categories?
-And how does it compare to its major rivals?
-We’ve done a lot of digging, and we have the answers for you.
+Schwab advertises a lot and attracts many customers.
+But how does the broker really perform in key areas?
+And how does it compare to major competitors?
+We did the research, and the results are below.

 Range of Products

-Schwab customers can trade equities, option contracts, ETF’s, fixed-income securities (this
+Schwab clients can trade stocks, option contracts, ETFs, fixed-income securities (this

-includes a long list of products like STRIPS and CD’s), closed-end funds, mutual funds, IPO’s, forex,
+includes many products like STRIPS and CDs), closed-end funds, mutual funds, IPOs, forex,

 and futures (including bitcoin futures and options on futures).
-We didn’t find precious
+We did not find precious

 metals, contracts for difference, cryptocurrencies, or warrants.